Zero Kubernetes Secrets Architecture¶

 secret/cloudtaser/system/enrollment |

 All paths use the KV v2 secrets engine.
-The operator's vault policy grants CRUD access to secret/data/cloudtaser/system/* and secret/metadata/cloudtaser/system/*.
+The operator's OpenBao policy grants CRUD access to secret/data/cloudtaser/system/* and secret/metadata/cloudtaser/system/*.

 The One Exception¶

-The vault bootstrap credentials -- unseal keys and root token -- cannot be stored in the vault they unlock.
-This is an inherent constraint of any vault-based system.
+OpenBao bootstrap credentials -- unseal keys and root token -- cannot be stored in OpenBao they unlock.
+This is an inherent constraint of any OpenBao-based system.

 During cloudtaser-cli source install + cloudtaser-cli source configure, these credentials are: